surba778/GreatKart/README.md

 - Site responsiveness was tested from mobile, tablet and laptop.
 - Site was tested in iOS, Chrome, Safari, and google chrome browser extension for multi browser testing.
 - All HTML, CSS, Javascript & Python checked and passed validators.
-- All User stories have been completed and tested.

 All expected results have passed during manual testing.